Eat Healthy This Christmas

 Where possible you want to try and start a meal with vegetable soup or a salad.

 Starting your meal with vegetable soup or a large leafy salad helps in two ways you are filling yourself up with high fibre water-rich foods which will prevent from overdoing it later on.

 You are also getting in those well-needed vitamins and minerals.

 Although vegetables are usually plentiful at Christmas, fruits seem to take a back shelf to chocolates and sugary snacks.

-Reintroduce fruit into your diet over Christmas and have it after the main meal instead of a desert.
+Reintroduce fruit into your diet over Christmas and have it after the main meal instead of a dessert.